Environmental Protection Agency (EPA).

-The Environmental Protection Agency has submitted an information collection request (ICR), Acid Rain Program under Title IV of the Clean Air Act Amendments (Renewal) (EPA ICR No. 1633.16, OMB Control No. 2060-0258) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.).
-This is a proposed extension of the ICR, which is currently approved through November 30, 2012.
-Public comments were previously requested via the Federal Register (77 FR 4066) on July 10, 2012 during a 60-day comment period.
+The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), Acid Rain Program (EPA ICR No. 1633.17, OMB Control No. 2060-0258) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
+This is a proposed extension of the ICR, which is currently approved through November 30, 2018.
+Public comments were previously requested via the Federal Register on June 6, 2018 during a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 EPA's policy is that all comments received will be included in the public docket without change including any personal information provided, unless the comment includes profanity, threats, information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.

 Karen VanSickle, Clean Air Markets Division, Office of Air and Radiation, (6204M), Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460; telephone number: 202-343-9220; fax number: 202-343-2361; email address: firstname.lastname@example.org.